jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 Install the plugin in signalk app store.
 After installation, restart the SignalK server.
 Go to Server and then Plugin Config.

 The following parameters can be configured:
+* The sending rate of the regular Iridium SBD messages in minutes.
+WARNING - ROCKBLOCK CREDITS WILL BE CONSUMED!
-* The sending rate of the Iridium SBD messages in minutes.
+* The sending rate of the emergency Iridium SBD messages in minutes.
 WARNING - ROCKBLOCK CREDITS WILL BE CONSUMED!
 * The USB device path.
 You should tipically choose between /dev/ttyUSB0 (USB) or /dev/ttyS0 (Serial).
 * Option to compress the message in a binary form.
 If active the message is send compressed, otherwise the message is sent in plain text.
 The compressing algorithm that is used is `zlib.deflateRaw`.
 To uncompress use the `zlib.inflateRaw` see [zlib](https://www.zlib.net/) for more details.
 * The SignalK path of your position that is going to be reported, e.g., use 'navigation.position'.